Comprehensive Analysis of Maximum Power Association Policy for Cellular Networks Using Distance and Angular Coordinates: Mathematical Preliminary: Angular Distances

 \subsection{Angular Distance Distributions}

 As stated in \cite{kanatas}, the investigation of the distributions of the angular distances is based on defining the $n$th nearest point in angle $\phi$ from a reference line.
-Consider a homogeneous PPP $\Phi \subset \mathbb{R}^2$ with intensity $\lambda$.
+Consider a homogeneous PPP $\Phi$ with intensity $\lambda$ over $\mathbf{b}(o,r)$, where $ \mathbf{b}(o,r)$ denotes a ball of a finite radius $r$ centered at the origin $o$.
 Let $\phi_n$ denote the random variable representing the angular distance from an arbitrary reference line to the $n$th nearest point of $\Phi$ in the coordinate $\phi$, as shown in Fig. 1a.
 Without loss of generality, the reference line is assumed to be the $x$-axis.
-Then, the pdf of the $n$th nearest point in angular distance conditioned on its Euclidean distance being smaller than $r$, is given by
+Let $\mathcal{A}_{r,n}$ denote the event that $\mathbf{b}(o,r)$ contains at least $n$ points of $\Phi$.